nfuhs/get-started-elm/README.md

 ```

-Answer with Yes and proceed by creating an elm.json file.
+Answer with yes and proceed by creating an elm.json file.

 Now move on and create inside the client folder the file Main.elm: